It’s understandable if making elaborate (and delicious! and healthy!) meals is the last thing on your mind.

 I’m right there with you.

-As a work-from-home parent with three kids now schooling online, I’m not exactly leaping up from my laptop to prepare our evening meals lately.
+As a work-from-home parent with three kids, I’m not always leaping up from my laptop to prepare our evening meals.

-But as a nutritionist, it’s still just as important to me that our meals be healthy and nourishing.
+But as a nutritionist, it’s still important to me that our meals be healthy and nourishing.

 Through some trial and error, I’ve found that many minimal-work, done-in-a-flash recipes can actually feed us well.

 Here’s everything you need to know about short-cutting your way to healthy, no-prep dinners.

 Pulling together healthy meals on the fly won’t happen without a little thinking ahead — mainly in the form of intentional grocery shopping.